Johannesburg - Gauteng

 Did You Know

-1/ Head professional Richard Kaplan, who uniquely is currently serving as club captain, is celebrated for his second place finish in a European Tour event at Houghton, the 1999 Alfred Dunhill PGA won by Ernie Els.
-Kaplan, a Houghton member for 46 years, represented South Africa as an amateur in the 1980s.
+1/ Head professional Richard Kaplan is celebrated for his second place finish in a European Tour event at Houghton, the 1999 Alfred Dunhill PGA won by Ernie Els.
+Kaplan, a Houghton member for nearly 50 years, represented South Africa as an amateur in the 1980s.

 2/ Gary Player has enjoyed considerable success at Houghton.
 He won 7 tournaments there, including 3 SA Opens, 3 SA Masters, and 1 SA PGA.
 And he captained a SA team to victory over Australasia in the 1995 Alfred Dunhill Challenge.

-4/ There is a unique 9-hole putting facility situated in front of The Houghton apartments, a putting course of par 3s and par 4s, on bent grass, with flat bunkers, waste areas and ponds.
+3/ There is a 9-hole putting facility situated in front of The Houghton apartments, a putting course of par 3s and par 4s, on bent grass, with flat bunkers, waste areas and ponds.

-5/ Houghton is an upmarket suburb close to the Johannesburg city centre where Nelson Mandela had his home after becoming president.
+4/ Houghton is an upmarket suburb close to the Johannesburg city centre where Nelson Mandela had his residence after becoming president.

 Course and Facilities Rating